 There is nothing worse than creating a product page on Amazon and then having it just sit there.
-Talk about wasted time, wasted energy, and even wasted money on the product that is just sitting around not selling.
+Talk about wasted time, wasted energy, and even wasted money on a product that is just sitting around not selling.

 Over the years that I've been selling on Amazon, I have seen some really bad listings.
 Ok, truth is, I've even created some really bad ones! 😱